61090049/Makerfabs-ESP32-UWB-Driver/README.md

 # Makerfabs ESP32 UWB Driver
-*Does not include any user-friendly interface, tracked with debugging port only.*
+*Does not include any user-friendly interface, output tracked with debugging port only.*

 ## Requirements
 A minimum of two units of UWB Development Board from Makerfabs are required.
 One will act as an anchoring device and the other as a tagging device.